NathanTL9/CPSC-233-Group-Project/README.md

 How to run:
 If you are using intellij, extract "TaipanClone-master.zip", and open the "TaipanClone-master" folder in intellij.
 Also set up the SDK.
 Then, run main.java.

 If you are using the command line, extract "TaipanClone-master.zip", and open the "TaipanClone-master" folder.
 Open your terminal and change its directory to the "src" folder within "TaipanClone-master" folder.
 Then, type in "javac *.java", this compiles all the necessary files.
-Now, run main.java using "java main.java".
+Now, run main.java using "java main".

 Additional information:
 For input, the program usually takes the first letter of whichever option you need to select.
 Example: